comit/sonoff-bridge/Compile-and-Upload.md

 ### S20 Smart Socket
 <img alt="S20 Smart Socket" src="https://github.com/arendst/arendst.github.io/blob/master/media/s20b.jpg" width="230" align="right" />
-The picture on the right, provided by ThomDietrich, shows how to program the S20 Smart Socket powered by the FTDI USB converter.
+The picture on the right shows how to program the S20 Smart Socket powered by the FTDI USB converter.

 Remember that during programming the Smart Socket is **NOT** connected to mains.